Brunty/kahlan-mink/README.md

 🌍 Provides functionality to work with Mink within Kahlan.
 Also provides a way to boot a PHP web server when tests run.

+Inspired and based on this: http://radify.io/blog/end-to-end-functional-testing-with-kahan/ - many thanks to [Simon JAILLET](https://github.com/jails) for not only Kahlan, but the blog post on end to end testing in Kahlan.

 ## Requirements

 * PHP >= 7.1